giguerre/data_visualisation_scatterplot/README.md

 Réf:<https://visual.ly/blog/the-pros-and-cons-of-scatterplots/>

-**Hmm a lot of technical word,but can you just tell me what's are the major cause of problems facing scatterplot?**
+**Hmm a lot of technical words,but can you just tell me what's are the major causes of problems facing scatterplot?**

 The major cause of problems with scatterplots is discretization of values.
 This happens when decimal places are rounded off, measurements are not accurate enough, or a data field is categorical.
 The scatterplot below uses a standardized dataset about cars.
 The problems with this scatterplot all derive from the x-axis; number of cylinders.
 There are so few values that cylinders is really a categorical scale being represented using numbers.
 This causes overplotting problems so there are hundreds of values all stacked on top of each other.
 This makes it difficult to see the full quantity of values in the dataset, and correlation and clustering is harder to find with so few possible values on the x-axis.